 - vitamin K;

 Zucchini belongs to one of the safest veggies that can be easily fed to dogs!
 Thumbs up for that!

 Zucchini is known for its nutritional benefits in humans, but can dogs eat zucchini without any limits?
-Well, to tell you the truth, there are very few contraindications to dogs eating courgette (unless your pooch is allergic to it).
+Well, to tell you the truth, there are very few instances when you shouldn’t feed your dog zucchini.
 However, you must always keep in mind that too much of veggies in a dog’s diet can cause vomiting or diarrhea.